Pakleni trio

 Pakleni trio (trans.
 Hell Trio) is the fourth studio album by Yugoslav rock band Gordi, released in 1981.
-Pakleni trio was the band's first album to feature heavy metal sound, for which Gordi are mostly remembered.
+Pakleni trio was the band's first album to feature a heavy metal sound, for which Gordi are mostly remembered.

 Background

 Gordi started their career in the late 1970s, with their first three albums being progressive/hard rock oriented.
 After the band's third studio album, Gordi 3, keyboardist Goran Manojlović, brother of Gordi frontman and leader Zlatko Manojlović, left the band, Gordi continuing as a power trio.
 In 1981 the band released Pakleni trio.
-Heavily influenced by the new wave of British heavy metal, Pakleni trio marked a shift in the band's musical direction and is today considered a milestone on the Yugoslav heavy metal scene.
+Heavily influenced by the new wave of British heavy metal, Pakleni trio marked a shift in the band's musical direction and is today considered a milestone in the Yugoslav heavy metal scene.

 2006 reissue

 Pakleni trio was rereleased by Rock Express Records in 2006.
 The album reissue featured two bonus tracks, "Duga noć" ("Long Night") and "Idi sad" ("Go Now"), from a 7-inch single Gordi released in 1978.
 The reissue also featured video recordings of the songs "Igraj, luduj", "Ona je žena" and "Tebi ne treba niko" from a 1982 concert by the band, as well as a video recording of Zlatko Manojlović's 2005 concert in Germany.